Happiness in the Pursuit

 Perhaps it's about becoming larger than our default settings.

-Personality Should Explain Us—Not Excuse Us
+Personality May Explain Us....
+Not Excuse Us

-1) "I'm an introvert, I prefer....."
+From "I'm an introvert/extrovert, I prefer.....",

-5) "I am like that one lah, so don't mind me....."
+to "I am like that one lah, so don't mind me....."

 They can be useful descriptions....